creviceapp/creviceapp/docs/index.md

 Do(ctx =>
 {
     // Not assured.
-    // e.g. When the gesture to timeout,
+    // e.g. When the gesture to be timeout,
     //      this action will not be executed.
 }).
 Release(ctx =>